hackclub/hackclub/workshops/spinning_wheel/README.md

 }
 ```

 Here we have pointed our CSS selector at spin as we have given the `class` as `spin` in the HTML file for the button.
-We have marked its position in the center in the first 4 lines than in the next remaining lines of that block, we have formed the circle and edited its properties like `height`, `width`, `border`, `background color`, `shadows`, `font weight`, `font size`, and lastly in the `cursor` property we have given the value as `pointer` by which when we will hover our cursor over that button then our cursor will turn into the pointer type.
+We have marked its position in the center in the first 4 lines then in the next remaining lines of that block, we have formed the circle and edited its properties like `height`, `width`, `border`, `background color`, `shadows`, `font weight`, `font size`, and lastly in the `cursor` property we have given the value as `pointer` by which when we will hover our cursor over that button then our cursor will turn into the pointer type.

 In the second block of our code that is `.spin:active` , we have decreased the size of the circle and font while we press our cursor over that button to give it a realistic look.